My self-styled Scandinavian Trilogy. Reading is an important part of writing. Reading instructs, and reading inspires. I’m rarely without a book.

 The first book in Edgar-nominated Anne Holt’s international bestselling mystery series featuring detective Hanne Wilhelmsen, last seen in 1222.

 A small-time drug dealer is found battered to death on the outskirts of the Norwegian capital, Oslo.
 A young Dutchman, walking aimlessly in central Oslo covered in blood, is taken into custody but refuses to talk.
 When he is informed that the woman who discovered the body, Karen Borg, is a lawyer, he demands her as his defender, although her specialty is civil, not criminal, law.

+The second in my Scandinavian trilogy.
 This writer was recently recommended to me, so for the next book after Ove I chose one of hers, and it was sheer coincidence that she happens to be Norwegian.
 I always like to start at the beginning, so I chose Book One in Holt’s Hanne Wilhelmsen series.

 Blind Goddess is a police procedural set in Oslo.
 Thinking back on the Bill Slider series by Cynthia Harrod-Eagles, police procedurals sometimes aestheticize the seamy side of life, and Holt fully embraces this sensibility.
 The reader quickly encounters dog turds, a man whose face has been eaten away, and toxic-green vomit over the corpse’s body – and that’s just on the first page.

 After that we’re never far from unwashed bad guys, disgusting jail cells, and even more fetid living quarters.
 Still, it was entertaining to get a sense of Oslo as a big, bad city wafting with Nordic existential gloom.